logicalclocks/machine-learning-api/CONTRIBUTING.md

   Afterwards, pre-commit will run whenever you commit.

-- To run formatting and code-style separately, you can configure your IDE, such as VSCode, to use black and flake8, or run them via the command line:
+- To run formatting and code-style separately, you can configure your IDE, such as VSCode, to use [ruff](https://docs.astral.sh/ruff/tutorial/#getting-started):

     ```bash
     cd python
-    flake8 hsml
+    ruff check --fix
-    black hsml
+    ruff format
     ```

 ### Python documentation